shaiperson/shaiperson.github.io/_posts/2022-03-09-extensible-worker-pattern-3.md

 ### Dockerization, Compose File

-Not much changes in the Dockerfiles we already went over in the Part II, save an addition to the runner's that installs `runnerlib`.
+Not much changes in the Dockerfiles we already went over in the Part 2, save an addition to the runner's that installs `runnerlib`.
 Note the context from which we run the build is now at the repo's top level where it can reach both the runner code and `runnerlib`'s code.

 ```dockerfile
 COPY ./runnerlib /opt/lib/runnerlib